Henriknn01/wave-industries/README.md

 <img src="images/dashboard2.png" alt="drawing" height="460"/>

-this proposed dashboard will give the user insight into statistics of the ship, such as maintanance, greenhouse gas tax and live stats of engine.
+this proposed dashboard will give the user insight into statistics of the ship, such as maintanance, greenhouse gas tax and live stats of the engine.

  - - - -